Why Migrate from Btrieve to PostgreSQL and other Relational Databases?

 3 min read

 COBOL applications are the foundation of numerous essential business functions, especially within the banking, insurance, and government sectors.
-Nevertheless, as technology advances, businesses increasingly seek to update their outdated COBOL applications by transitioning from ISAM (Indexed Sequential Access Method) databases, like Btrieve, to contemporary relational databases such as MS SQL, Oracle, and PostgreSQL.This transition is often a critical part of broader application modernization efforts to align with modern IT infrastructure.
+Companies using COBOL seek to update their outdated applications by transitioning from ISAM (Indexed Sequential Access Method) databases, like Btrieve, to contemporary relational databases, such as MS SQL, Oracle, and PostgreSQL.This transition is often critical to broader application modernization efforts to align with modern IT infrastructure.

 While the benefits of migrating from COBOL databases on ISAM systems to relational databases are significant—such as improved scalability, better data access, and enhanced reporting—the process comes with challenges.
 In this blog, we will delve into four significant hurdles companies encounter during this migration and emphasize the importance of careful planning to ensure a seamless transition.